AbdurrahmanIdr/books_api/README.md

 - **Retrieve a Single Book**: Get details of a specific book by its ID.
 - **Update a Book**: Modify the details of an existing book.
 - **Delete a Book**: Remove a book from the collection.
+- **Create a User**: Add a new user that can log in to the system.
+- **Retrieve All Users**: Get the list of all users in the db.
+- **User Login**: Route responsible for handling user login and generating access and refresh token.
+- **Refresh Token**: regenerate access token when it has expired.
+- **Whoami**: Retrieve all the users details saved on the db.
+- **Logout**: Log user out and revoke the access and refresh token.

 ## Requirements